 information about the expected effects of the change on the employees; and

-(iii) any other matters likely to affect the employees.
+(iiither matters likely to affect the employees.

 However, the Company is not required to disclose confidential or commercially sensitive information to the relevant employees.

 The Company must give prompt and genuine consideration to matters raised about the major change by the relevant employees.